WARTIME ADVISORY | LEVEL 4 | CYBER CONFLICT

 Legacy and Transition

-Following the cancellation of DefCon 28 in 2020 due to COVID, the DroneWarz program formally transitioned under the stewardship of the Cyber Defense Center and into Force Labs, where its research, concepts, and methodologies are being preserved and expanded into future initiatives.
+The DroneWarz program formally transitioned under the full stewardship of the Cyber Defense Center in 2022, where its research, concepts, and methodologies are preserved and expanded into future initiatives.

 DroneWarz remains a foundational research program in the evolution of drone security research and adversarial simulation, demonstrating that the skies, like networks, can and must be secured.